 In 2012, the organization coined the phrase "D-backs Give Back", a simple and concise phrase to explain the dedication and combined giving of the Arizona Diamondbacks and the Arizona Diamondbacks Foundation.
-To date, the Arizona Diamondbacks and the Arizona Diamondbacks Foundation have made charitable contributions totaling more than 33 million dollars to non-profit organizations from across Arizona.
-In addition, more than 10 million dollars in tickets and autographed merchandise has been donated to non-profits, schools, auctions, and events.
+To date, the Arizona Diamondbacks and the Arizona Diamondbacks Foundation have made charitable contributions totaling more than $45 million to non-profit organizations from across Arizona.
+In addition, more than $10 million in tickets and autographed merchandise has been donated to non-profits, schools, auctions, and events.

 |BOARD OF DIRECTORS|

 |ARIZONA DIAMONDBACKS FOUNDATION

 |Mark Cavanaugh - Firetrace USA|

 |Hamilton Espinosa - DPR Construction|